sharpenb/awesome-ai-reliability/CONTRIBUTING.md

 # Contribution Guidelines

 This repository aims to collect high quality resources.
-Hence, it is appreciated if you can make clear why these resrouces are valuable (e.g. by making sure that articles are well sourced, reproducible, have codes...).
+Hence, it is appreciated if you can make clear why these resources are valuable (e.g. by making sure that articles are well sourced, reproducible, have codes...).

-## Submit to the **Awesome ML Reliability**` repository
+## Submit to the **Awesome AI Reliability**` repository
 1. **Fork the Repository**: Click the "Fork" button in the top-right corner of the repository page.
 2. **Clone Your Fork**: Clone the fork to your local machine.
    ```bash